Howie Hubler: $9 billion loss

 As the housing market began to collapse and defaults on subprime mortgages began to mount, disputes between Hubler's group and their counterparties began to emerge over the value of the bonds and CDOs that had been subject to credit default swaps.
 When notified by the counterparties that the CDOs' value had dropped to levels warranting a payout, Hubler disagreed, stating that the GPCG's models indicated that the CDOs were worth most of their expected value.
 Had he conceded the drop in value earlier, the GPCG's losses may have been limited to a relatively small fraction of their overall risk.
 However, because of his reluctance to follow the procedures outlined in the credit default swaps, GPCG and Morgan Stanley's position worsened over the subsequent months.
 By the time upper management intervened and removed Hubler, GPCG and Morgan Stanley were liable for nearly 100% of the expected losses.
 Hubler's group managed to sell $5 billion worth of the CDOs they had before the market collapsed, and realized another $2 billion in revenue from their original credit default swaps, putting the overall losses for his group at $9 billion—the fourth-largest single trading loss in Wall Street history.
-Morgan Stanley lost $58 billion in the financial crisis overall.
+Morgan Stanley lost $58 billion in the 2008 financial crisis overall.

 After Morgan Stanley

-In October 2007, after Morgan Stanley's management and risk teams realized the extent of the damage, Hubler was given the option of resigning instead of being fired.
+In October 2008, after Morgan Stanley's management and risk teams realized the extent of the damage, Hubler was given the option of resigning instead of being fired.
 He was paid $10 million on his departure.

 In 2008, Hubler started the Loan Value Group, an organization that works with mortgage lenders dealing with underwater borrowers who are considering a strategic default.
 He has refused all requests to be interviewed on the topic of his time at Morgan Stanley.

-In the 2015 Adam McKay film The Big Short, Hubler's story is paralleled by that of unfortunate Morgan Stanley trader Benny Kleeger.
+In the 2015 Adam McKay film The Big Short, Hubler's story is presented under the pseudonym of a Morgan Stanley trader named "Benny Kleeger".